e11938258/InDMP/README.md

 #### PostgreSQL

-The InDMP application uses the PostgreSQL 10 database system with [Temporal Tables Extension](https://github.com/arkhipov/temporal_tables) for versioning maDMP information.
-First you need to install this extension by the instructions on the developer site.
-After installation and logging into the system, check the following actions:
+The InDMP application uses the PostgreSQL 10 database system.
+After installation and logging into the system, you have to create a new user with database and grant neccessary provileges.
+Therefore, you need to perform the following actions:

 1. Create a new user: